-“We've had human rights violations for decades, and only one group — the military — has committed them,” said human rights activist Cherry Zahau.
+“We've had human rights violations for decades, and only one group — the military — has committed them,” said human rights activist Cheery Zahau.

 “The Myanmar military hasn’t adhered to any international or U.N. rules and laws on human rights since after World War II,” she said.

 “The Rohingya problem is the biggest proof,” she said.
 “If we want to stop the military’s human right violations, we have to do something to this institution.
 It might be through the ICC or other international accountability mechanism,” she said.

 Maung Maung Ohn, a former army general and ex-chief minister of Rakhine state who is now a lawmaker representing Ann Township in the state parliament, echoed the government’s position that Lee favors the Rohingya, whom he referred to by the derogatory term Bengalis.

 “We don’t care whether Yanghee Lee calls for the prosecution of Myanmar at the ICC or any other place,” he told RFA’s Myanmar Service.

 “I told her and other international organizations when I met them as Rakhine state’s chief minister that they are talking only about the Bengalis, and I asked them to consider other ethnic groups in Rakhine,” he said.
 “There are many other ethnic people who are suffering from poverty and are without health care, education, and social welfare.”

 The Rohingya don’t have to work because they receive support from international organizations, whereas other ethnic groups “have to struggle very hard to survive,” Maung Maung Ohn said.

 “I told them that we need to balance the handling of this issue with stability, development, and human rights,” he said.
 “It’s a question of whether she [Lee] has sympathy only for the Bengalis and not other Rakhine ethnic groups.”